A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Neural-symbolic AI for interactive explainability in Neural Networks

 Logic Tensor Networks \cite{Serafini2016,Badreddine2020} implement a many-valued FOL language $\mathcal{L}$, which consists of a set of constants $\mathcal{C}$, variables $\mathcal{X}$, function symbols $\mathcal{F}$ and predicate symbols $\mathcal{P}$.
 Logical formulas in $\mathcal{L}$ allow to specify background knowledge related to the task at hand.
 The syntax in LTN is that of FOL, with formulas consisting of predicate symbols and connectives for negations ($\neg$), conjunction, disjunction and implication ($\land,\lor,\rightarrow$) and quantifiers ($\forall,\exists$).

-\textbf{Learning in the LTN framework for explanation}: LTN functions and predicates are also learnable.
+\textbf{Learning in the LTN framework for explanation}: LTN functions and predicates are learnable.
 Thus, the grounding of symbols depends on a set of parameters $\theta$.
-With a choice of a multilayer perceptron to model, each logical predicate is represented by a feed-forward mapping, where $\sigma$ denotes the sigmoid activation function which ensures that predicate $P$ is mapped from $\mathbb{R}^{mxn}$ to a truth-value in $[0,1]$.\\ Since the grounding of a formula $\mathcal{G}_\theta(\phi)$ denotes the degree of truth of $\phi$, one direct training signal is the degree of truth of the aggregate of the formulas in the knowledge base $\mathcal{K}$.
-The aggregate of the entries in $\mathcal{K}$ can be achieved by simply averaging all terms using the mean.
-The general mean is used because it gives flexibility to the user to tweak the method of the aggregation (by specifying p), meaning the relative importance of smaller and larger values\footnote{ $\textit{p-mean}(x_1,\dots,x_n) = \biggl( \frac{1}{n} \sum\limits_{i=1}^n x_i^p \biggr)^{\frac{1}{p}}$.}.
-The objective function $\mathrm{Sat}_{A}(\mathcal{G}_\theta(\mathcal{K}))$ is therefore the satisfiability of all formulas in $\mathcal{K}$ which are maximized by tweaking the model parameters
+With a choice of a multilayer perceptron as model, each logical predicate is represented by a feed-forward mapping, where $\sigma$ denotes the sigmoid activation function which ensures that predicate $P$ is mapped from $\mathbb{R}^{mxn}$ to a truth-value in $[0,1]$.\\ Since the grounding of a formula $\mathcal{G}_\theta(\phi)$ denotes the degree of truth of $\phi$, one direct training signal is the degree of truth of the aggregate of the formulas in the knowledge base $\mathcal{K}$.
+The aggregate of the entries in $\mathcal{K}$ may be achieved by averaging all terms using the mean but alternative approaches exist \cite{Badreddine2020}.
+The objective function $\mathrm{Sat}_{A}(\mathcal{G}_\theta(\mathcal{K}))$ is therefore the satisfiability of all formulas in $\mathcal{K}$ which are maximized by tweaking the model parameters.

-which is subject to an aggregation $A$ of all formulas, e.g. the generalised mean (p-mean).
 In its simplest form of binary classification without constraints, $\mathcal{K}$ will consist of one term for positive examples in the dataset and one for negatives.
 Notice that the approach described in Figure \ref{fig:nesy} is model-agnostic.
 The core extension of regular neural network optimisation enabled by LTN is that of querying with many-valued first order logic and learning with knowledge base constraints.

 \textbf{Continuous Querying for model understanding}: LTN inference using first order logic clauses is not only a post-hoc explanation in the traditional sense.
 It allows that inference forms an integral part of an iterative process allowing for incremental explanation through the distillation of knowledge guided by data.
 We achieve this by computing the value of a grounding $\mathcal{G}_\theta(\phi_q)$, given a trained network (set of parameters $\theta$), for a user-defined query $\phi_q$.